danielewworrall/harmonicConvolutions/README.md

 Todos which we are currently working on:
 - [ ] Providing easy training code for our BSD experiments
 - [ ] Providing multi-threaded reads for data-feeding
-- [ ] API simplication
+- [ ] API simplification
 - [ ] Longer tutorial

 # HNet Tensorflow Tutorial
 ## Complex Convolutions
 The key component of our HNet ops is the complex convolution, which we can approximate using 4 real-valued convolutions.
 This is implemented in the `complex_conv` function contained in `harmonic_network_ops.py`.
-Using CUDNN, we can write this in tensorflow as follows (where r denotes a real and i an imaginary tensor):
+Using CUDNN, we can write this in Tensorflow as follows (where r denotes a real and i an imaginary tensor):

 ```python
 Rrr = tf.nn.conv2d(Xr, Qr, strides=strides, padding=padding)